Marcus Jackson

-Marcus Jackson (born November 30, 1986) is a professional arena football and indoor football quarterback who is currently a free agent.
+Marcus Jackson (born November 30, 1986) is an American former professional football quarterback.
 Jackson played college football for the TCU Horned Frogs football team.

 Early life

 Jackson attended Westside High School in Houston, Texas.
 While at Westside, Jackson was a member of the football team.

 Jackson committed to Texas Christian University on January 31, 2005.
 He choose TCU over football scholarships from Baylor, Houston, Louisiana Tech & Louisiana–Lafayette.

 College career

 Jackson redshirted his freshman year at TCU, before finding himself as the back up to Jeff Ballard during his redshirt-freshman season.
 In 2007, Jackson was giving the opportunity to compete for the starting quarterback job, but lost the battle to Andy Dalton.
 Jackson spent the duration of his career as a backup to Dalton, with the exception of starting two games in 2008 during a Dalton injury.

 Statistics

 Through end of the 2009 season, Jackson's college statistics are as follows: